lockys/dcard-bar/README.md

-dcard-card-bar 狄卡卡霸
+dcard-bar
 ==
-A OS X menubar helps you check what card of Dcard you get today!
+A menubar helps you check what card of Dcard you get today!

 **Screenshot**
 ![](./media/shot.png)